Sloane Grammar School boy, if you seek your memorial,

 If you've any memories of Sloane you'd like to share, use the Contact Us page to send them in and, whilst you're there, register for the site as well.

 Once you've registered, you can activate the Instant Messaging feature that allows you to hold a 'real-time' online conversation with anyone else who has logged on to the website.
-You can also send a message to someone else on the site via the Message Centre page but, if you're expecting a swift reply, it might be worthwhile using their Profile on the Classmate Profiles page, to see what part of the world they're living in these days, and to have an idea of the time where they are.
-Use the Clocks below, to check.
+You can also send a message to someone else on the site via the Message Centre or by using their Profile.
+Click on their name on the Classmate Profiles page then click on the red 'Send ? a private message' at the top of their Profile.

 After you've registered, why not take a look at all the Classmate Profiles ?
 Even if you don't know the person involved, the information they've put on their Profile can be interesting, illuminating and fun, and often brings back memories of something you thought you'd forgotten about.